PolygonAndPixel/blasSpeed/Readme.md

 The time is used from the CPU clock and may differ from realtime but since most of the time is running on the CPU, I prefer this way.
 If you have a different opinion, feel free to use `time()`.
-Please note the different representation for the matrices and the vector for OpenBLAS.